 The barrier reef is quite close to Mudjin Harbour, and consequently the snorkelling can be exceptional.
 However, ocean conditions aren’t always agreeable and more often than not are too rough.
 See North Caicos and Middle Caicos Snorkelling.

-Waves, currents and sharp rocks can be a hazard to people who attempt to wade out to and climb Dragon Island.
+Waves, currents and sharp rocks can be a hazard to people who attempt to wade out to and climb Dragon Cay.
 In typical calm conditions, a sandbar leads out to Dragon Island, yet large waves can cause a powerful backwash around the island.
 Razor sharp rocks surround the island as well, so great care should be taken so as not to fall or get become caught by the surf.

 Although obvious, caution should be taken when climbing the cliffs around Mudjin Harbor.
 Many small holes and loose rocks are hidden in the vegetation along tops of the cliffs.